 Glenn E. Dyer Detention Facility is in Alameda County, California and is the correctional facility for that county.
 Know somebody locked up in Glenn E. Dyer Detention Facility?
 This site gives you information about anything you might want to know about Glenn E. Dyer Detention Facility: How to locate an inmate.
 Find mugshots and inmate photos.
 The jail’s phone number and address.
 Bail and bail bondsmen.
 Booking and intake procedures.
 Court information.
 And much, much more.

-The thought of going to jail is a scary and stressfull thought, not only for whoever gets locked up, but also their friends and family.
-The purpose of this guide is to give advice and information you need to make getting locked up less stressfull.
+The thought of going to jail is a scary and stressful thought, not only for whoever gets locked up, but also their friends and family.
+The purpose of this guide is to give advice and information you need to make getting locked up less stressful.
 If you have specific questions, just ask them, and any tips or comments that would help others would be appreciated.

 Glenn E. Dyer Detention Facility

 Phone Number: (510) 268-7777